-Using the above methodology a total score of fifteen (15) has currently been reached.
-On completion of the survey May 2017 a score of Twenty One (21) will have been reached for the St Athan development site confirming the appropriate survey effort will have been achieved.
+Using the above methodology a total score of twenty seven (27) has currently been reached.
+This confirms that the appropriate degree of survey effort has been achieved and surpassed.

 2.5 Nut Search

 In addition to the use of nest tubes a search was also made of any hedgerows and woodland for any nuts showing characteristic field signs indicating that dormouse had been feeding in these areas.
 Woodland areas were searched at a standard rate of 20mins per 10x10m square while hedgerows were searched at a rate of a 100m length in 20mins.
 This methodology is recognised by Natural England as an effective way to survey for dormouse (Bright, Mitchell & Morris, 1994).